colinedsall/ofdspm/README.md

 + Uses the reward function defined above as a soft target, enforcing the relationship between image-based learning from the height channel and real data trends.

 These targets are defined based on the experimental metadata and scan indices, which map the scan examples into five categories which represent the gradual degradation of the tip.
 Incorporating a domain-specific reward function adds supervision to training and penalizes deviation from scan trends, allowing the model to learn beyond label or classification accuracy with physical qualities as well.

+## Test Dataset Formation and Evaluation Strategy
+All models are evaluated using an 80/20 random split (80% of data for training, 20% for testing) over each epoch of training.

+The augmentation strategy is different for each model:
+1. **Barlow Twins**:  Image augmentation is done while training the encoder and during training, but this model only uses one of 3x3 cropped images from the original.
+Augmentation in the same manner occurs during testing as well.
+2. **Hybrid Model**:  Image augmentation is done during training and testing, but it is different from the Barlow Twins approach.
+Images are augmented in the following way:
+    + **3x3 crop**: From the original 256x256 image, 9 total images are created from a grid (no overlap).
+    + **Rotation**: All cropped images are rotated 4 times by 90 degrees (4 new images per 9 images).
+This brings the total images per original to 36.
+    + **Horizontal Flipping**: Each image is then flipped horizontally, effectively doubling the total images to 72 images per original.
+    + For a trial of 71 images, this augmentation will result in **5112 images to train on**.